Twins vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez will look for his fifth straight game with a hit in this matchup.
-In his last five games he is batting .250 with three walks.
+- Ramirez will look for his sixth straight game with a hit in this contest.
+During his last five outings he is hitting .300 with three walks.

 Ramírez Recent Games